msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/1_Implement IaaS solutions/Containerization/readme.md

   - docker hub etc.
   - Public or private
 - [Creating a service principal for ACI to pull from ACR and Running container from ACR to ACI](aci.sh)
+- Features of ACI
+  - fast startup time
+    - containers cn start in seconds without need to provision and manage VMs.
+  - public IP connectivity and DNS name
+    - containers can be directly exposed to internet with an IP address and Fully Qualified domain name(FQDN)
+  - Hypervisor-level security
+    - Container apps are as isolated in a container as they would have been in a VM
+  - Custom Sizes
+    - container nodes can be **scaled dynamically** to match actual resource demands for an application
+  - Persistent storage
+    - containers support direct mounting of Azure File Shares
+  - Linux and windows containers
+    - same API used for both
+  - Co-scheduled groups
+    - container instances supports scheduling of multi-container groups that share host machine resources
+  - Virtual network deployment
+    - Container Instances can be deployed in Azure virtual network
+- How to work with ACI: options to choose for
+  - Deployment
+    - 2 common ways to deploy multi-container group
+      - ARM template: when we need to deploy additional azure service like azure file share
+      - YAML file: recommended when deployment contains only container instances
+  - Resource Allocation
+    - ACI allocates following resources to a ***container group***(combines resources for multiple containers?):
+      - CPU
+      - Memory
+      - GPUs(Optional)
+  - Networking
+    - container groups share IP address and port namespace on that IP
+  - Storage
+    - specify external volumes to mount within a container group
+    - map those volumes into specific paths within the individual containers in a group
+    - supported volumes of storages: Azure file-sharing secrets, an empty directory and a cloned git repo.
+  - Common Scenarios to use ACI
+    - useful for multi-container groups/scenarios
+      - when we want to divide a single functional task into small no. of container images
+    - e.g.
+      - a web app and a container pulling teh latest content from source control.
+      - an app container and a logging container
+        - where logging container collects logs and metrics output by the main app
+        - and writes them to long-term storage
+      - an app container and a monitoring container
+        - where monitoring container periodically makes a request to app container
+          - to ensure its running and responding correctly
+          - and raise an alert if not.
+      - a front-end container and a back-end container
+        - front end serves a web app
+        - and back end runs a service to retrieve data
+- Using ***Azure Container Apps***
+  - it helps execute the application code packaged in any container
+  - and is open to runtime or programming model
+  - run microservices or containerized apps on serverless platform.
+  - sits between ACI and AKS.
+    - more functionality than ACI but simpler to implement than AKS.
+  - Uses:
+    - Deploy API endpoints
+    - Host background processing applications
+    - handle event-driven processing
+    - run microservices
+    - Build apps on Azure Container Apps to dynamically scale based on:
+      - HTTP Traffic
+      - Event-driven processing
+      - CPU or memory load
+      - Any KEDA-supported scaler